Ineichen-Group/PsyNamic/data/prodigy_inputs/annotation_log.md

 | V8              | psychedelic_study_40_20240523_195805_review.jsonl | 40    | In Progress | Pia, Ben                 |                         |

 Current Total annotated: 1108
+Current Total with last annotation standard: 50 + 95 + 24 = 169

+Need to be reannotated: 200
+psychedelic_study_100_20240411
+psychedelic_study_100_20240418

 Notes:

 - Everything from V3 is in the annotation log
 - From V6, samples was presented 3 times
+- Latest annotation guidelines were applied from V4 onwards

 ## Archive